cioos-siooc/ckan/contrib/docker/release_notes/cioos_1.6.0.md

 ### long api calls
-If getting proxy errors due to timeous and errors about HARAKIRI in the logs then you are hitting the harakiri timeout. https://github.com/ckan/ckan/blob/ff9afc5a3cff5ca7a2ba96bd73bf2371ea13afe0/ckan-uwsgi.ini#L11 consider incresing it temporarily by changing the enviroment variable in the compose file.
+If getting proxy errors due to timeous and errors about HARAKIRI in the logs then you are hitting the harakiri timeout. https://github.com/ckan/ckan/blob/ff9afc5a3cff5ca7a2ba96bd73bf2371ea13afe0/ckan-uwsgi.ini#L11 consider increasing it temporarily by changing the environment variable in the compose file.
 The default timeout is 50. for 2 min timeout set to 120

-Setting in docker-compose enviroment section of the ckan container
+Setting in docker-compose environment section of the ckan container
 ```
 UWSGI_HARAKIRI=120
 ```